It's been a while since I installed the AWS CLI. I see that it is now at version 2.

 Optionally specify a profile and run

-If omitted, the default
+If omitted, the default profile is used

 aws --profile <プロファイル名> <コマンド>